Featured Books

 In my books, mistakes are extremely rare.
 I always ask for one or more experts to read my writing (and, usually, approve drawings and other illustrations).
 Authors who get such help usually write a "thank you" near the front of the book, on the copyright page.
 If you don't see this acknowledgment, beware.
 RED FLAG!
 The book may have mistakes--that reviewers may not notice and report.

 Authors treasure certain reviews.
 After all, a writer knows what he or she aimed to achieve, and what special strengths are there in the finished book.
 Then a reviewer "gets it!"
 Occasionally, a reviewer even points out a good quality of the writing that is a revelation to the writer.
 Also, after an author has several books published, reviewers start to generalize about all of the titles (called the writer's "body of work").
 Here, too, a reviewer sees a pattern or an overall theme or quality that may surprise the author.
 "Wow, I didn't realize I was doing that!"
-Some of the reviews quoted below are like that.
+Some of the reviews quoted below are like that. school author visits

-"The text...is clear, informative and interesting; it exemplifies Pringle's ability to deduce principles, examine meanings, raise
+"The text...is clear, informative and interesting; it exemplifies Pringle's ability to deduce principles, examine meanings, raise questions and encourage observation--all in a well-woven narrative."

---Margaret Bush, reviewing Animals at Play in School Library Journal, 1986.
+--Margaret Bush, reviewing Animals at Play in School Library Journal, 1986. visiting author

 "Pringle has a knack for taking unusual topics (cockroaches, killer bees) and